 One of the most exciting changes in our inaugural firmware update is a modification to the core lidar detection algorithm that improves sensor ranging performance while simultaneously reducing the false return rate.
 At a high level the algorithm better accounts for the unique statistical properties of our sensors to increase detection sensitivity and confidence.
 The range improvement is anywhere from 5% to 15% …Read More

-Ouster, a San Francisco-based developer of high performance LIDAR technology emerged from stealth today, announcing the launch of the company’s new OS1 model LIDAR, and $27 million in Series A funding, led by Cox Enterprises.Read More
+Ouster, a San Francisco-based developer of high performance lidar technology emerged from stealth today, announcing the launch of the company’s new OS1 lidar sensor, and $27 million in Series A funding, led by Cox Enterprises.Read More